Health and medical information for consumers, quality assured by the Victorian government

 Infection prevention and control is a key component of clinical risk management in healthcare.

-From 2020, all Victorian public hospitals and aged care facilities will be required to follow new health and quality food standards.
+By the end of 2021, all Victorian public hospitals and aged care facilities will be required to follow new health and quality food standards.

 Quality use of medicines is a risk management approach to ensure safe and effective use of medicines for better healthcare outcomes.